Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/4-cross-triggering/README.md

 ### System Project Creation

-While a system project is not a requirement for cross probing, it is useful to keep all the applicaiton components maintained in a system project.
+While a system project is not a requirement for cross probing, it is useful to keep all the application components maintained in a system project.
 You can create a system project that has the two hello world applications.
 To create a system project, select File -> New Component -> System Project

 ![](./images/system_project.PNG)